Ryudas/Grippy/README.md

-# stress_manager
+# Grippy

-Flutter project to help people afflicted with PTSD manage their stress
+Flutter app to help people afflicted with PTSD manage their stress.
+Works in conjunction with sensor glove.